An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment

 \section{Conclusion}

-In this study, we conducted an in-depth human evaluation of LLMs in sentence simplification.
-Our findings highlight that GPT-4 surpasses the supervised baseline model, Control-T5, by generating fewer erroneous simplification outputs and preserving the source sentence's meaning better.
+In this study, we conduct an in-depth human evaluation of LLMs in sentence simplification.
+Our findings highlight that LLMs surpass the previous SOTA model, Control-T5, by generating fewer erroneous simplification outputs and preserving the source sentence's meaning better.
 These results underscore the superiority of advanced LLMs in this task.
 Among LLMs, while larger LLMs generally perform better, performance does not always scale directly with size.
 Medium-sized LLMs may offer strong potential in simplification tasks.
-Nevertheless, we observed limitations in large and medium-sized LLMs, notably in GPT-4's handling of lexical paraphrasing.
-Further, our meta-evaluation of sentence simplification's automatic metrics demonstrated their inadequacy in accurately assessing the quality of GPT-4-generated simplifications.
+Nevertheless, we observed limitations in large and medium-sized LLMs, notably in GPT-4 and Qwen2.5-72B's handling of lexical paraphrasing.
+Further, our meta-evaluation of sentence simplification's automatic metrics demonstrates their inadequacy in accurately assessing the quality of LLM-generated simplifications.

 With their advanced capabilities, LLMs hold great promise as tools for text simplification, benefiting non-native speakers and individuals with reading difficulties.
 However, the limitations identified in our study underscore the need for careful selection and application of these models to ensure they genuinely benefit users.
 For instance, models like Qwen2.5-72B and GPT-4 may be preferable to others.
 Even with these advanced models, caution is necessary to mitigate paraphrasing errors, as making lexical expressions more complex is counterproductive.
 We hope our study provides valuable insights for future research, contributing to improved simplification performance in LLMs and enhancing their usability and effectiveness across diverse user groups.
 Our investigation opens up multiple directions for future research.
 Future studies could investigate how to mitigate lexical paraphrasing issues.
 For example, it would be worthwhile to explore whether fine-tuning could help.
 Moreover, there's a need for more sensitive automatic metrics to evaluate the sentence-level quality of simplifications generated by LLMs properly.
 Automating our error classification approach could enable real-time monitoring, allowing a plugin to periodically sample model-generated simplifications, identify error types and locations, and incorporate them into instructions to help the model self-correct.